dcsoft-yyf/BlazorWASMPackager/README.md

 2. **User Parameter Collection**
    - Reads the content from the output file name input box (uses default naming rules when empty)
-   - Parses the custom JS file list (one path per line, relative to the `_framework` directory)
+   - Parses the custom JS file list (one path per line, relative to the `_framework` folder)
    - Checks the status of the "Minify custom scripts" checkbox (determines whether to remove comments and redundant spaces)